• Why Copywriting?

 The three steps to career change

-I absolutely do have advice, and I’ll also say that it’s universally true, whether you want to become a copywriter, a rocket scientist or a librarian.
+Whether you want to become a copywriter, a rocket scientist, or a librarian, the way to succeed is universally true.
 And it’s not especially complicated, either.
 The keys to successful career change are these:

-3. Get someone to pay you to do it.
+2. Get experience.
+Practice what you want to do.
+If possible, get someone to pay you to do it.

 When they’re trying to get into a new career, most people will spruce up their resumes and send them out—thereby trying to jump right into step three.
-But if you don’t know how to do what you’re applying for and/or if you’ve never done it before, no one will hire you.
+Think about it: When you talk to most people who want to change careers, what do they usually do first?
+They look for open jobs and then apply to them.

 That’s the bad news.
 But the good news is that if you go back and start at step one, you’ll have a very high likelihood of success.

-So let’s talk about Step 1 first: Get training.
+Let’s talk about step 1 first: Get training.
 Why?
 Well, there is no job out there that doesn’t require some level of learning in order to do it.
 Even if you’ve been doing something similar, if you haven’t been doing that exact job, you don’t know how to do it.

-On to Step 2: Get experience.
-It’s one thing to know how to do something, and another to actually dig in and do it.
-The actual garnering of experience may vary depending on your new career path, but most quality trainings should make getting experience a part of that training.
-(Ours does.)
+It’s one thing to know how to do something and another to actually dig in and do it.
+The actual garnering of experience may vary depending on your new career path.

 Experience allows you to expand what you learned in your training and put those lessons into action in a variety of ways.
 For your part, too, it also helps you discover what aspects of a new career you like, and which aren’t quite your cup of tea.
 This can help you decide which types of roles you want to pursue.